kshepherd/dspace-geospatial-maps-doc/README.md

                          style="width: 100%;">
       </ds-geospatial-map>
 ```

+Optional inputs `facetValues` (observable) and `mapInfo` (see `GeospatialMapDetail` model) are for browse and search results, respectively
+as they need to provide more information about marker titles and click events.

+**Using in item pages**

 A new `GeospatialItemPageField` handles this from an item page, instead of using a generic item page field.